 Chinese dietary therapy believes that all foods have different properties, when used in conjunction with diagnostic principles, food is able to help or hinder progress of of health.
 Different flavours are combined to enhance their healing properties and to ensure a balance of the different energies.
 These basic principles are able to be seen in some classic food combinations- sweet and sour, honey (sweet) and soy (salty), as well as adding yoghurt (cool) to curry (hot) to help reduce the spiciness.

+I can talk you through a manageable nutrition plan that suits your tastes and your budget.
+No radical changes will be asked of you.
+A gradual shift is usually the key to successful eating and drinking.
 Sometimes food may be a contributing factor to your condition, I will try to help you eliminate any foods that may be doing this, or help educate you on food combinations if needed.

 Chinese Herbal Medicine